rdegges/rdegges-blog/articles/2010/serving-static-content-with-django.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### Serving Static Content With Django
+Title: Serving Static Content With Django

-July 4 2010, 1:00 PM  by Randall Degges
+Date: 2010-07-04
+Tags: programming, python, django

+![Static Sketch][]

-A question that is frequently asked by new Django programmers is: “How can I serve static content (css, images, javascript) with the Django development server?”.
+A question that is frequently asked by new Django programmers is: "How can I serve static content (css, images, javascript) with the Django development server?".
 This article is my attempt to answer that question by demonstrating the best practices way to do so.

 ## Why Doesn't Django Serve Static Content Automatically?